matanmus/matanmus.github.io/pages/publications.md

 ### Publications in peer-reviewed journals

-[17] M Mussel, O Lewis, PJ Basser, and F Horkay (2022), Dynamic model of monovalent-divalent cation exchange in polyelectrolyte gels, *Physical Review Materials*, In Press.
+[17] M Mussel, O Lewis, PJ Basser, and F Horkay (2022), Dynamic model of monovalent-divalent cation exchange in polyelectrolyte gels, *Physical Review Materials*, 6:035602.

 [16] M Mussel, and MF Schneider (2021), Sound pulses in lipid membranes and their potential function in biology, <i>Progress in Biophysics and Molecular Biology</i>, 162:101-110.